Black Panther: Wakanda Forever – release date, cast and trailer for Marvel sequel

 "So much of the comics and that first movie is the world of Wakanda," producer Kevin Feige previously told Deadline.
 "Wakanda is a place to further explore with characters and different subcultures.
 This was always and initially the primary focus of the next story.

 "We’re not going to have a CG Chadwick and we’re not recasting T’Challa.
 Ryan Coogler is working very hard right now on the script with all the respect and love and genius that he has, which gives us great solace, so it was always about furthering the mythology and the inspiration of Wakanda."

-Finally, T'Challa's family will also feature in the form of Angela Bassett as his mother Ramonda and Letitia Wright as his genius younger sister, Shuri.
+Finally, T'Challa's family also feature in the form of Angela Bassett as his mother Ramonda and Letitia Wright as his genius younger sister, Shuri.

-Finally, Dominique Thorne is due to appear as the whip-smart Riri Williams aka Ironheart.
+Finally, Dominique Thorne is due to appear as the whip-smart Riri Williams AKA Ironheart.
 The actress was previously confirmed to be taking on the role for her own Ironheart series on Disney Plus.

 Black Panther Wakanda Forever plot